ricsinaruto/Seq2seqChatbots/README.md

 # Seq2seqChatbots

-This repository contains the code that was written for experiments described in [this](https://tdk.bme.hu/VIK/DownloadPaper/asdad) paper.
-Own problem, hparams and model registrations to the [tensor2tensor](https://github.com/tensorflow/tensor2tensor) library in order to try out different datasets with the [Transformer](https://arxiv.org/abs/1706.03762) modell for training dialog agents.
+This repository contains the code that was written for experiments described in [this](https://tdk.bme.hu/VIK/DownloadPaper/asdad) paper, and also [data filtering](https://github.com/ricsinaruto/Seq2seqChatbots/tree/master#filter-data) methods and experiments for [this](https://www.researchgate.net/publication/327594109_Making_Chatbots_Better_by_Training_on_Less_Data) paper.
+Own problem, hparams and model registrations are written to the [tensor2tensor](https://github.com/tensorflow/tensor2tensor) library in order to try out different datasets with the [Transformer](https://arxiv.org/abs/1706.03762) modell for training dialog agents.
 The folders in the repository contain the following content:
-* **docs**: Latex files and pictures required to generate the [paper](https://tdk.bme.hu/VIK/DownloadPaper/asdad).
+* **docs**: Latex files and pictures required to generate [this](https://tdk.bme.hu/VIK/DownloadPaper/asdad) and [this](https://www.researchgate.net/publication/327594109_Making_Chatbots_Better_by_Training_on_Less_Data).
-* **t2t_csaky**: This folder contains all the code, more detailed description can be found lower.
+* **t2t_csaky**: This folder contains all the source code, more detailed description can be found lower.
 * **decode_dir**: Here you can find inference outputs from the various trainings that were run.
 * **wiki_images**: Contains images used for the [wiki](https://github.com/ricsinaruto/Seq2seqChatbots/wiki/Chatbot-and-Related-Research-Paper-Notes-with-Images), where I write about more than 100 publications related to chatbots.